Midway Atoll: National Wildlife Refuge and National Monument

 In 2007, the Monument's name was changed to Papahānaumokuākea ([ˈpɐpəˈhaːnɔuˈmokuˈaːkeə]) Marine National Monument.
 The National Monument is managed by the U.S. Fish and Wildlife Service, the National Oceanic and Atmospheric Administration (NOAA), and the State of Hawaii.
-In 2016 President Obama expanded the Papahānaumokuākea Marine National Monument, and added the Office of Hawaiian Affairs as a fourth co-trustee of the monument.
+In 2016, President Barack Obama expanded the Papahānaumokuākea Marine National Monument and added the Office of Hawaiian Affairs as a fourth co-trustee of the monument.

+Gooney monument

+The so-called Gooney monument was carved from a 30 ft mahogany log as a personal project by a U.S. Navy dental officer stationed on the island.
+The project began in 1949.
+The statue was 11 ft tall and stood for 40 years before succumbing to termite damage.
+It was replaced with a mock egg after its removal.

 Environment

 Midway Atoll forms part of the Northwest Hawaiian Islands Important Bird Area (IBA), designated as such by BirdLife International because of its seabirds and endemic landbirds.
-The atoll is a critical habitat in the central Pacific Ocean, and includes breeding habitat for 17 seabird species.
-A number of native species rely on the island, which is now home to 67–70 percent of the world's Laysan albatross population, and 34–39 percent of the global population of black-footed albatross.
-A very small number of the very rare short-tailed albatross also have been observed.
+The atoll is a critical habitat in the central Pacific Ocean and includes breeding habitat for 17 seabird species.
+Many native species rely on the island, which is now home to 67–70 percent of the world's Laysan albatross population and 34–39 percent of the global population of black-footed albatross.
+A minimal number of the very rare short-tailed albatross also have been observed.
 Fewer than 2,200 individuals of this species are believed to exist due to excessive feather hunting in the late nineteenth century.
 In 2007–08, the U.S. Fish and Wildlife Service translocated 42 endangered Laysan ducks to the atoll as part of their efforts to conserve the species.

-Over 250 different species of marine life are found in the 300000 acre of lagoon and surrounding waters.
-The critically endangered Hawaiian monk seals raise their pups on the beaches, relying on the atoll's reef fish, squid, octopus and crustaceans.
+Over 250 different species of marine life are found in the 300000 acre of the lagoon and surrounding waters.
+The critically endangered Hawaiian monk seals raise their pups on the beaches, relying on the atoll's reef fish, squid, octopus, and crustaceans.
 Green sea turtles, another threatened species, occasionally nest on the island.
 The first was found in 2006 on Spit Island and another in 2007 on Sand Island.
-A resident pod of 300 spinner dolphins live in the lagoons and nearshore waters.
+A resident pod of 300 spinner dolphins lives in the lagoons and nearshore waters.

-The islands of Midway Atoll have been extensively altered as a result of human habitation.
-Starting in 1869 with the project to blast the reefs and create a port on Sand Island, the environment of Midway atoll has experienced profound changes.
+Human habitation has extensively altered the islands of Midway Atoll.
+Starting in 1869 with the project to blast the reefs and create a port on Sand Island, the environment of Midway Atoll has experienced profound changes.

-A number of invasive exotics have been introduced; for example, ironwood trees from Australia were planted to act as windbreaks.
+Several invasive exotics have been introduced; for example, ironwood trees from Australia were planted to act as windbreaks.
 Of the 200 species of plants on Midway, 75 percent are non-native.
 Recent efforts have focused on removing non-native plant species and re-planting native species.

 Lead paint on the buildings posed an environmental hazard (avian lead poisoning) to the albatross population of the island.
 In 2018, a project to strip the paint was completed.